 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LV[the]_favour of_a_king has_servant [who]_acts_prudently and_severe_anger_his it_belongs [one_who]_acts_shamefully.
+OET-LV [the]_favour of_a_king has_servant [who]_acts_prudently and_severe_anger_his it_belongs [one_who]_acts_shamefully.

-UHBרְֽצוֹן־מֶ֭לֶךְ לְעֶ֣בֶד מַשְׂכִּ֑יל וְ֝עֶבְרָת֗וֹ תִּהְיֶ֥ה מֵבִֽישׁ׃
+UHB רְֽצוֹן־מֶ֭לֶךְ לְעֶ֣בֶד מַשְׂכִּ֑יל וְ֝עֶבְרָת֗וֹ תִּהְיֶ֥ה מֵבִֽישׁ׃ ‡

-(rəʦōn-melek ləˊeⱱed masⱪiyl vəˊeⱱrātō tihyeh mēⱱiysh.)
+(rəʦōn-melek ləˊeⱱed maskil vəˊeⱱrātō tihyeh mēⱱiysh.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).